dabbler0/hack-per-day/_posts/2014-04-27-more-nlp-experiments.md

 One thing I didn't incorporate into my estimator -- a bias term.
 This is actually necessary for mathematical rigor -- we need an element of the input vector that is **constant**, so as to make our linear combination function `B` general (otherwise all the linear combination functions would pass through (0,0,0...0)).
 So I added this in, and accuracy did not change much.
 I ramped up sample size to 1000, and the number of iterations for stochastic gradient descent, and accuracy went up slightly -- Dickens positive **99%** and Austen positive **70%**, for a total accuracy of **87%**.
 There seems to be a weird bias towards Dickens here, and I am not sure why.
 At any rate, this performs much worse (and also trains slower) than the smoothed NB classifier, so I'm ditching this concept for now.

+## Launch
+So, I actually haven't launched this yet.
+I will soon.

 [Classyfi]: http://dabbler0.github.io/hack-per-day/2014/04/23/classyfi/
 [EM]: http://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm
 [lregression]: http://en.wikipedia.org/wiki/Logistic_regression